MysticsAO/Albion-Laborer-Tools/README.md

 # How to use this app
-> This app is easy to use just install the whole folder and run the .exe file
+> This app is easy to use just install the zip extract it and run the exe in the folder.
 > **Note** This app is still under development.
 Server may be down for some hours of day.